HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

 3. Cooperation content of mycelium material development company: introduce mature mycelium molding technology, combine with seed germination mechanism, and develop new mixed materials.
 4. Sustainable design platform or exhibition cooperation content: The project will be exhibited and promoted as a sustainable design case, attracting public and industrial attention.
 5. FabLab / Maker Space Network collaboration: Launch open collaborative projects, inviting community members to co-experiment and iteratively refine design and manufacturing processes.
-6. Footwear or home brands (sustainable direction) collaboration content: Explore the application of biomolding technology in limited edition products or concept products to promote industry innovation.
+6. Footwear or home brands (sustainable direction) collaboration content: Explore the application of biomolding technology in limited edition products or concept products.

 Meanwhile, to all those who have been following this project and have read this document - we are extremely grateful for your support and suggestions.
 If you wish to delve further into the project of creating wearable slippers using biological materials and seed growth, or to conduct further research on improving the industrial process of compression molding through composite biological materials, please refer to all our current somewhat rudimentary research results and feel free to contact us at any time.